-The Debt Office is therefore not able to assess the sensitivity of student loans in relation to economic downturns based on the creditworthiness of the various borrowers.
-At an aggregated level, however, there is reason to presume that student loan holders have a relatively good creditworthiness, mainly in light of the comparatively high level of education, which is discussed further in upcoming sections.
+For student loans, no assessment of individual borrowers' creditworthiness is made because the conditions for lending are governed by study-related criteria as opposed to the borrower's economic situation.
+The Debt Office is therefore not able to assess the sensitivity of student loans in relation to economic downturns based on the credit rating of the various borrowers.
+At an aggregated level, however, there is reason to presume that student loan holders have relatively good creditworthiness, mainly in light of the comparatively high level of education.

-There is, however, much to indicate that the size of annual write-offs of student loans does not, to any significant degree, depend on prevailing economic conditions.
+There is also much to indicate that the size of annual write-offs of student loans does not, to any significant degree, depend on prevailing economic conditions.
 The student loans mostly subject to write-offs are those held by borrowers who have reached the age at which this is done as a matter of course.
 The size of these depends mainly on demographic factors and the financial situation of these borrowers up until the age at which the loans can be written off automatically.
-In the next five years, this entails a maximum of SEK 2.1 billion in loans written off due to the borrower's age.
+In the next five years, this entails a maximum of SEK 2.2 billion in loans written off due to the borrower's age.
 The write-offs can also be due to the event of death, so-called qualifying studies or other exceptional reasons.
-However, the Debt Office's assessment is that such write-offs do not vary significantly in relation to prevailing economic conditions.
+It is the Debt Office's assessment that such write-offs also do not vary significantly in relation to prevailing economic conditions.